-Refer to Oracle Database Installation Guide for Solaris Operating System (x86-64) for information about required and optional postinstallation tasks, depending on the products that you want to use.

-- Refer to Oracle Database Installation Guide for Solaris Operating System (x86-64) for information about how to use Database Control to learn about the configuration of your installed database. - To learn more about using Oracle Enterprise Manager Database Control to administer a database, refer to Oracle Database 2 Day DBA.
+- Refer to Oracle Database Installation Guide for Solaris Operating System (SPARC 64-Bit) for information about required and optional postinstallation tasks, depending on the products that you want to use. - Refer to Oracle Database Installation Guide for Solaris Operating System (SPARC 64-Bit) for information about how to use Database Control to learn about the configuration of your installed database. - To learn more about using Oracle Enterprise Manager Database Control to administer a database, refer to Oracle Database 2 Day DBA.